jmrphy/media_civil_war/media_civil_war.md

 \hline \\[-1.8ex]
 \end{tabular}
 \end{table}
-Due to the atheoretical nature of nonparametric regression and the difficulty of drawing inferences from multiple smoothed terms, the following section proceeds with traditional parametric logistic regressions on subsets of the sample suggested by the semi-parametric model.
-Hypothesis 2 is also considered in the following section.

 Estimating the Effect of Mass Media Density Before and After the Threshold of Mass Communications
 -------------------------------------------------------------------------------------------------